Phone: (907) 372-3306 x31015

 Welcome to Third Grade at Crawford!
 You are now a part of the Caribou Family!!

 My name is Tracy Ball and I have taught at Crawford for the last two years and 2019-2020 will be my third year here.
 Before moving from Alabama to Alaska, I taught 6-8 grade math, 4th grade, and 1st grade.
-I enjoyed teaching sixth grade at Crawford and hope to stay here for as long as I can.
-I graduated from Western Governors University and am working on a masters in Educational Neuropsychology at Ball State University.
+I enjoyed teaching sixth grade at Crawford but I am super excited to teach third grade.

-Reading: In reading, I will use the basal reading book "Journeys" as well as books from our classroom library. i will be using the researched teaching methods taught in the books, "The Daily 5" and "The CAFE Door", which concentrates on self selected reading, student accountability, and student selecting what they want to work on: 1). read to self 2).
-Read to someone, 3) listen to someone read 4) Teacher Conference 5) Writing.
-In third grade my reading goal is to build their stamina (or length of time a student can read without being distracted).
+Reading: In reading, I will use the basal reading book "Journeys", as well as, books from our classroom library.
+I will be using the researched teaching methods taught in the books, "The Daily 5" and "The CAFE Door", which concentrates on self selected reading, student accountability, and student selecting what they want to work on: 1).
+Read to self 2).
+Read to someone, 3) Listen to someone read 4) Teacher Conference 5) Writing.
+In third grade, the reading goal is to build their stamina (or length of time a student can read without being distracted).
 We will focus on topics in reading such as: Listening Comprehension, Vocabulary, Text Based-Comprehension (skills and strategies, craft and structure), Research and Media Literacy, Speaking/Listening Comprehension, Grammar, Writing, and Spelling.

 Classroom Management: I have a very simple order to my class room.
 The students use hand signals for anything they need (holding up 1 finger means may I go to the restroom, holding up 2 fingers means I need a drink of water, 3 means I need to leave my seat for tissue, sharpen pencil, throw something away, etc, 4 fingers means I have a question, and 5 fingers means I know the answer) and I use CHAMPS which stands for Conversation level (noise level 0=silence 1=whisper, 2=person sitting next to me taking voice, 3= Table talk 4= presetation voice 5=out of control, outside only), Help (tells them what to do if they get stuck or need help), Activity (describes what they should be doing), Movement (tells them if they are allowed out of seat, sit by buddy, sit with groups, etc.), Participation (explains what one would see or hear the students doing if they are on task), Success (feels amazing, good grades, awards, etc.).

 Homework: I give reading, spellig, and math homework.
-It will consist of a spiral of what they already know in order to keep those skills alive and dthriving well.
+It will consist of a spiral review of what they already know in order to keep those skills alive and thriving well.
 I only send home about 2-3 problems of reading/grammar and math questions each day.
 It should not take more than 20-30.
 Included in this time, is their 15 minutes of reading each nght.
 If a student does not finish a day assignment, it becomes homework that must be turned in at 8:00 a.m.
 If they do not turn it in, it will be recorded as a zero and they will stay in during recess to complete the projet for their grade.
 Late work will receive a 5 point deduction for each day that it is late.
 Also, if a student misses school, there will be a folder on their desk of the work they missed.
 If they miss one day, they have one day to finish it and turn it in.
 If they miss a week, they have a week to turn it in.
 For example, if you child misses a Monday, returns to school on Tuesday, the work is due to me on Wednesday at 8:00 a.m.
 Again, if the work is not completed, it will be recorded as a zero until the work is completed durng their recess.
 I recommend downloading the Powerschool app on your phone and keeping a close eye on their grades and not let them fall behind.
 If a grade is over a week old, it will become a zero with no additional oportunities to make it up (I give multiple opportunities during the day so if they don't do the work it will be a zero).
+Homework is not taken as a grade but they do get extra credit points for completing it.

 Their graded papers will come home every Monday for you to review.
 I will not need any of the papers back just the folder they came in with your signature on the front that you saw the papers.
 If you do not sign the envelope, I will call or email you to verify that you saw the papers.